WhoSoup/factom-admin-reporter/README.md

 * `factomd`: This should point to a factomd API endpoint.
 Don't include trailing /v2/.
 * `webhook`: The url to a discord webhook
-* `name`: The display name the bot should use (otherwise it's left up to the webhook setting)
+* `name`: The display name the bot should use.
+If unspecified, the default webhook setting is used
-* `avatar`: The url to an avatar the bot should use (otherwise it's left up to the webhook setting)
+* `avatar`: The url to an avatar the bot should use.
+If unspecified, the default webhook setting is used